robhinds/food-science-site/science/_posts/2021-08-27-ultimate-guide-brisket.md

 4. 65C/150F - 82C/180F - Connective tissue breaks down and converts into gelatin.
 We should note here though, that this is not the exact range.
 Actually connective tissues converts to gelatin at much lower temperatures, but this is another process which is a combination of temperature + time, and the lower temperatures simply go through this process much slower.
 Sous vide cooking can be used on low-and-slow, tough cuts of meat at 56C/130F, but that involves cooking for several days at that temperature.
 For this discussion in the context of regular BBQ smoking/cooking, we will consider this the key range for connective tissue break down.

-There are some other things going beside these, most obviously, we haven't talked about bacteria and food safety here, but thats for another topic and doesn't impact our brisket so skipping that here.
+There are some other things going beside these, most obviously, we haven't talked about bacteria and food safety here, but thats for another topic and doesn't impact our brisket so we'll skip that for now.

 <br>

-As you will have probably realised, the first two transformations above do not play a big role in low-and-slow cooking, and specifically brisket cooking.
-We will take the brisket (and short ribs, pork shoulder, chuck etc) way past those temperatures, and given they are (for the sake of our discussion) simply a product of temperature, these do not need much consideration.
+As you will have probably realised, the first two transformations mentioned above do not play a big role in low-and-slow cooking, and specifically brisket cooking.
+We will take the brisket (and short ribs, pork shoulder, chuck etc) way past those temperatures, and given they are (for the sake of this discussion) simply a product of temperature, these do not need much consideration.
 The brisket will pass those two temperature ranges so we can assume that regardless of cook time, both those will have happened.

 The latter two are the more interesting transformations, as these are both products of temperature AND time, these processes are the ones that bring the variable of time into play and are what impacts how long we have to cook brisket for.
 The most significant, from a time point of view, is the transformation of connective tissue into gelatin.

 <br>

 ### 2.2 How connective tissue affects cooking brisket
 Brisket is one of the most connective tissue rich cuts of meat you will find, and this is the main contributing factor to the length of cooking time.
-Conenctive tissue is what makes meat tough and chewy, when we cook cuts like brisket low-and-slow we rely on this transformation from conenctive tissue into gelatin so the meat is no longer tough and chewy, and the further benefit that gelatin is a lusciously silky-smooth liquid that lubricates the meat and makes it so juicy and moist.
+Connective tissue is what makes meat tough and chewy, when we cook cuts like brisket low-and-slow we rely on this transformation from connective tissue into gelatin so the meat is no longer tough and chewy, and the further benefit that gelatin is a lusciously silky-smooth liquid that lubricates the meat and makes it so juicy and moist.

 Whilst the first two transformations above happen almost instantly, the transformation of connective tissue into gelatin takes hours.
 In the book <a href="https://www.amazon.co.uk/Science-Good-Cooking-Illustrated-Cookbooks/dp/1933615982" target="_blank">The science of good cooking</a> they carry out an experiment cooking ox-tail at 160C/325F and in that experiment they observe that it takes roughly three hours for full gelatin conversion.
 This doesn't necessarily translate to exact timings, as there are many factors at play here: 1) they chop the ox-tail into roughly 1/2 inch pieces, far smaller than a brisket so the time taken for heat to pass through the meat is far shorter 2) thats three hour total cooking time, from a cold start with the ox-tail 3) they braise the ox-tail, and <a href="https://www.robbishfood.com/science/2021/01/08/humidity-and-cooking/" target="_blank">braising is a far more efficient energy-transfer than convection cooking in an oven or BBQ</a> - but the general take away point stands that the transformation, even with high temperature and high-energy cooking such as braising, takes several hours.